Rangiora High School: Curriculum

 Rangiora High School has developed a junior curriculum based on the New Zealand Curriculum.
-In Years 9 and 10 students study Ako, a connected curriculum model which includes English, Mathematics, Science, Social Studies, and Health & Physical Education.
-Year 9 students also select four half-year elective subjects, which must include one Arts subject, one Technology subject and one Language subject (out of French, Japanese, and Te Reo Māori).
-Year 10 students also select four half-year electives.
+In Years 9 and 10 students study English, Mathematics, Science, Social Studies, and Health & Physical Education.
+They also select elective subjects, which can include Arts subjects, Technology subjects and Language subjects (out of French, Japanese, and Te Reo Māori).

 In Years 11 to 13, students complete the National Certificate of Educational Achievement (NCEA), the main secondary school qualification in New Zealand.
 Levels 1, 2 and 3 of NCEA are usually completed in Years 11, 12 and 13 respectively, although students can choose subjects from different levels depending on their progress through the NCEA level system.
-In Year 11, students study English, Mathematics, Science or Agricultural Science, and three full-year elective subjects.
+In Year 11, students study English, Mathematics and four full-year elective subjects.
 Students in Year 12 study six full-year elective subjects.
 Students in Year 13 study five full-year elective subjects, with study for an additional four periods per week.
-Because the 25-period-per-week school timetable is not evenly divisible into six subject lines, students in Years 11 to 13 spend the last period on Wednesdays either in supervised study or sport practice.

 Rangiora High School has a school farm, which is used to teach land-based studies.
 Set up in 1910, it started out running stock and growing crops, before being officially opened in November 1930 by Lord Bledisloe, the then Governor-General.

-In 2013, 89.0 percent of students leaving Rangiora High held at least NCEA Level 1, 81.4 percent held at least NCEA Level 2, and 49.9 percent held at least University Entrance.
-This is compared to 85.2%, 74.2%, and 49.0% respectively for all students nationally.